Venezia Giulia Police Force: Ranks

 Senior Commissioned Officers had a rank tier as follow: Superintendent Assistant, Superintendent and Chief Superintendent.
 These positions were exclusively held by British and American personnel.
 Junior Ranks from Deputy Superintendent (Major), Chief Inspector (Captain), Inspector (1st LT), Deputy Inspector (2nd LT), Sergeants (Warrant Officers) of first, second and third class, Corporal and Guard, were open to locals.

 Strength

-The Venezia-Giulia Police Force in October 1945 had an initial strength of 2,482 Commissioned Officers and enlisted.
+The Venezia-Giulia Police Force in October 1945 had an initial strength of 2,482 commissioned officers and enlisted.
 At its peak, in 1949, had a strength of 6,097 men and women, decreasing to 4,296 in 1952, and in 1954, when the provisional civil administration of zone A of the FTT was eventually handed over to Italy had a total 4,366 men and women.
 The V.G.P.F. personnel was created following the Venezia-Giulia ethnic criteria enlisting Italians, Slovenians and Croats.
-In addition a small group of former Germans and Austrians P.O.W were also allow to enlist.
+In addition a small group of former German and Austrian POWs were also allow to enlist.